Ty France Player Props: Mariners vs. Nationals

-The Seattle Mariners and Ty France (.317 slugging percentage over his past 10 games, including one homer), take on starter Jake Irvin and the Washington Nationals at T-Mobile Park, Tuesday at 9:40 PM ET.
+The Seattle Mariners and Ty France (.310 slugging percentage over his past 10 games, including one homer), take on starting pitcher Patrick Corbin and the Washington Nationals at T-Mobile Park, Wednesday at 4:10 PM ET.

-He had a one-hit showing in his last game (1-for-5) against the Nationals.
+He strung together two hits (going 2-for-5) in his last game against the Nationals.

 Ty France Game Info & Props vs. the Nationals